Visa 13.4 - Counterfeit Merchandise

 - Clear non-branded marketing

-3. Licensed/Authorized Product
+3. Licensed or Authorized Product

 Evidence required: